erickhun/blog/content/post/setup-your-own-ethereum-node-for-ropsten.md

 sudo apt-get install ethereum -y
 ```

+I'm using `geth version: 1.7.3-stable` for this guide

 Some people might prefer `parity`.
 This guide will focus on `geth`

 ### Step2: Sync your node with the Ropsten network (only once)

-The sync took about 3 hours totaly.
+The sync took about 4 hours totaly.
 I'm running the command in a `screen` console, just in case I lose the ssh connection or want to do something else in the server.
 You can also use `tmux` if you prefer.

 Optional : Before syncing it , make sure to not have any obsolete chain :
 ```